Yoga Poses

 Note: Camel pose is similar to bow pose (dhanurasana), in which you lay on your belly and take your arms behind you to grab hold of your ankles this way.

-You may like to attempt bow pose instead of camel pose if you don’t like the sensation of falling backward or if you are prone to dizziness with your head dropped backward.
+You may like to attempt a bow pose instead of a camel pose if you don’t like the sensation of falling backward or if you are prone to dizziness with your head dropped backward.

 How to enter Chakrasana (Full Wheel Pose) Safely

-Start laying on your back on your yoga mat, and bend your knees, bringing your legs and ankles in toward your hips.
-Ensure your feet are hip width apart and your legs are feeling strong.
+Start lying on your back on your yoga mat, and bend your knees, bringing your legs and ankles in toward your hips.
+Ensure your feet are hip-width apart and your legs are feeling strong.

 When you feel ready, begin to press into your arms and legs, lifting your chest off the floor.
-Really push your hip flexors up toward the sky, finding the beautiful bend in your body.
+Push your hip flexors up toward the sky, finding the beautiful bend in your body.

-Find strength in the arms and legs to push a little deeper and then when your head is clear off the floor, allow your neck to soften to drop the head and neck backwards to hand in between your arms.
+Find strength in the arms and legs to push a little deeper, and then, when your head is clear off the floor, allow your neck to soften to drop the head and neck backward to hand in between your arms.

 If you feel any pain in the neck or back, slowly lower your body back down immediately.
 Otherwise, if you are enjoying all the benefits that this pose can bring, keep your chest open and take a few deep breaths here in Full Wheel Pose.